Innsbruck School of Peace Studies: Unit for Peace and Conflict Studies

 In January 2017 the Unit for Peace and Conflict Studies was inaugurated.
 It consists of the UNESCO Chair for Peace Studies, which is the rooftop for a large number of research and cooperation projects and the MA Program in Peace, Development, Security and International Conflict Transformation.
-Also the 2018 founded Research Center for Peace and Conflict INNPEACE is coordinated from here.
-Since the retirement of Wolfgang Dietrich in 2021, Rina Alluri is the new Head of the Unit.
+Also, the 2018 founded Research Center for Peace and Conflict INNPEACE is coordinated from here.
+Since the retirement of Wolfgang Dietrich in 2021, [Rina Allur] is the new Head of the Unit.

 UNESCO Chair for Peace Studies

-The UNESCO Chair for Peace Studies of the University of Innsbruck was established in June 2008 as a consequence of the systematic research on the interpretations of peaces and the unique approach to peace studies as developed by Innsbruck's MA program for Peace Studies since 2001.
-The agreement has been signed between the UNESCO, represented by its Director-General Koichiro Matsuura, and the University of Innsbruck, represented by its rector Karlheinz Töchterle.
-Since 2008 Wolfgang Dietrich is the UNESCO Chairholder for Pace Studies in Innsbruck.
+The UNESCO Chair for Peace Studies at the University of Innsbruck was established in June 2008 as a consequence of the systematic research on the interpretations of peaces and the unique approach to peace studies as developed by Innsbruck's MA program for Peace Studies since 2001.
+The agreement has been signed between UNESCO, represented by its Director-General Koichiro Matsuura, and the University of Innsbruck, represented by its rector Karlheinz Töchterle.
+Wolfgang Dietrich was the UNESCO Chairholder for Peace Studies in Innsbruck from 2008 until his retirement.
+Since January 2023, Rina Alluri is the new Chairholder for Peace Studies.

-In the light of the excellent results achieved and confirmed by the positive evaluation of the report on its activities, UNESCO renewed in February 2015 and June 2019 the 2008 agreement concerning the UNESCO Chair for Peace Studies at the University of Innsbruck until June 2023.
+In light of the results achieved and confirmed by the positive evaluation of the report on its activities, UNESCO renewed in February 2015 and June 2019 the 2008 agreement concerning the UNESCO Chair for Peace Studies at the University of Innsbruck until June 2023.

-According to the agreement the main purposes of the UNESCO Chair are:
+According to the agreement, the main purposes of the UNESCO Chair are: